 - 1. Name of the department

 - Political Science

 - 2. Year of Establishment

 - 1989

 - 3. Names of Programmes / Courses offered (UG, PG, M.Phil., Ph.D., Integrated Masters; Integrated Ph.D., etc.)

 - U.G

 - 4. Names of Interdisciplinary courses and the departments/units involved

 - NIL

 - 5. Annual/ semester/choice based credit system (programme wise)

 - Annual

 - 6. Participation of the department in the courses offered by other departments

-- NIL
+- The faculty takes environment studies classes in other department.

 - 7. Courses in collaboration with other universities, industries, foreign institutions, etc.

 - NIL

 - 8. Details of courses/programmes discontinued (if any) with reasons

+- NIL

+- 9. Number of Teaching posts